melezhik/sparky/README.md

 Job API allows to trigger new builds from a main scenario.

-This allow create multi stage scenarios.
+This allow one to create multi stage scenarios.

 For example: